Colorful Sea RodFinger Sea FanRed Finger Gorgonian, Yellow Finger Gorgonian

-The Finger Sea Fan is quite common due to its absolute beauty!
+The Colorful Sea Rod is an absolute beauty!
 But be careful, it likes cooler water and a full belly!

-The Colorful Sea Rod or Finger Sea Fan Diodogorgia nodulifera is truly a beauty, and distinctly unique.
-They come from deeper waters in areas from Southern Florida through the Caribbean and Bahamas, and down to Columbia.
-These corals are usually found in water deeper than 25 meters (75 feet) on hard-bottoms.
-They are attached to the bottom in moderate to strong currents.
+The Colorful Sea Rod Diodogorgia nodulifera is truly a beauty, and distinctly unique.
+It comes from deeper waters in areas from Southern Florida, the Caribbean and Bahamas, and down to Columbia.
+This coral occurs in waters deeper than 75 feet (25 meters), attached to hard-bottom substrates where there is a moderate to strong current.

-The Finger Corals form small, sparsely branched colonies.
-The Colorful Sea Rod or Finger Sea Fan comes in two colors.
-The Red Finger Gorgonian or Red Finger Coral is red with darker red calyces and white polyps.
+The Red Finger Gorgonian is red with darker red calyces and white polyps.
 The Yellow Finger Gorgonian is a bright orange yellow with red calyces and white polyps.
-Some common names they are known for are the Colorful Sea Rod, Deepwater Gorgonian, Finger Coral, and Finger Sea Fan.
-Yet the distinctive form and bright colors have led to more descriptive names, with the color then inserted.
-Some of these are Red Finger Sea Rod, Yellow Finger Sea Gorgonian, (insert color) Tree Gorgonian, Sea Whip, Sea Blade, and Tree Gorgonian.
+Common names they are known by include Deepwater Gorgonian, Tree Gorgonian, Finger Coral, Sea Whip, and Sea Blade.
+Yet the distinctive form and bright colors have led to more descriptive names like Red Finger Sea Rod, Red Finger Coral, Red Tree Gorgonian, Yellow Deepwater Gorgonian, Yellow Finger Sea Gorgonian, Yellow Tree Gorgonian, and Orange Tree Gorgonian.

 To learn more about these fascinating Octocorals see:

 What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 Report Broken Video